Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The body does not store riboflavin in large amounts; only small reserves exist in the liver, heart, and kidneys.
 Most people obtain riboflavin from their diet.
-There are many individuals on restricted diet plans, and many who do not consume dairy; these individuals are prone to developing riboflavin deficiency.
-Other risk factors for riboflavin deficiency include pregnancy, poverty, old age, depression, breastfeeding, use of phototherapy, and poor cognition.
+Those on restricted diet plans and many individuals who do not consume dairy are prone to developing riboflavin deficiency.
+Other risk factors for riboflavin deficiency include pregnancy, poverty, old age, depression, breastfeeding, phototherapy, and poor cognition.
 Riboflavin deficiency can present with many clinical features, and the quality of life can be poor.
 Hence, given these facts, an interprofessional team approach is required to prevent this nutritional deficiency.
-Pharmacists play a relevant role in patient education as they are the first-line professionals to see them, and can also make dosing recommendations to the prescribing physician based on the indication.
+Pharmacists play a relevant role in patient education.
+They are the first-line professionals to see them and can also make dosing recommendations to the prescribing physician based on the indication.
 Nutritionists should emphasize the importance of adequate nutrition, exercise, and maintaining a healthy weight.
 The nurse also plays a critical role in educating pregnant mothers on the possibility of riboflavin deficiency when breastfeeding and the need to take supplements.
-Nurses who look after newborns who receive phototherapy for hyperbilirubinemia should be aware that this treatment can also cause riboflavin breakdown, and hence the need for supplements, and alert the prescribing clinician.
-For outpatients, a dietitian or nurse educator should be consulted to teach patients about foods that are rich in riboflavin.
-Most cases of riboflavin deficiency are preventable by taking a proactive, interprofessional team approach; this not only leads to a healthy population but also decreases healthcare costs.
+Nurses who look after newborns who receive phototherapy for hyperbilirubinemia should be aware that this treatment can also cause riboflavin breakdown and the need for supplements and alert the prescribing clinician.
+For outpatients, a dietitian or nurse educator should be consulted to teach patients about rich riboflavin foods.
+Most cases of riboflavin deficiency are preventable by taking a proactive, interprofessional team approach; this leads to a healthy population and decreases healthcare costs.
 [Level 5]

 When treating riboflavin deficiency, the outcomes are good.
 The majority of symptoms improve within a few weeks or months.
 However, those who develop neurological abnormalities may have residual deficits that last a long time.
 [Level 5]